← Essays

 Midway through the first letter, Tomberg introduces the epistemological foundation of the entire work: the method of analogy.
 The Emerald Table of Hermes Trismegistus provides the formula: "That which is above is like to that which is below, and that which is below is like to that which is above, to accomplish the miracles of the one thing."
 This is the formula of analogy in space, correspondence between prototypes above and their manifestations below.
 Tomberg extends it to time: "That which was is as that which will be, and that which will be is as that which was, to accomplish the miracles of eternity."

 Two forms of symbolism follow.
-Typological symbolism expresses correspondences in space: prototypes above and manifestations below.
-Mythological symbolism expresses correspondences in time: archetypes in the past and their manifestations in the present.
+Typological symbolism expresses correspondences in space (prototypes above and manifestations below), while mythological symbolism maps correspondences in time (archetypes in the past and their manifestations in the present).
 The Magician is a typological symbol; he reveals the prototype of the Man of Spirit.
 The biblical accounts of Adam and Eve, Cain and Abel, are myths; they express eternal ideas in the form of particular narratives.
 The confusion of these two modes (reading myths as typologies or typologies as myths) is the source of "many errors of interpretation of ancient sources, including the Bible."

 The distinction determines how you read everything the traditions have left behind.
 When Tomberg reads the story of Cain and Abel as a myth, a narrative expressing an eternal idea, he draws from it a temporal Urphänomen: "the archetype of all revolutions which have taken place and which will take place in the future of humanity."
-The cause of all wars, all revolutions, all violence, is always the same: "the negation of hierarchy."
+For Tomberg, the cause of all wars, revolutions, and violence is always the same: "the negation of hierarchy."
 And this cause is found already, germinally, in the communal act of worship of the same God by two brothers.
 Religious wars arise from the pretension to equality, "or, if one prefers, the negation of hierarchy."

 Whether you accept this reading or resist it, what matters is the method.
 Tomberg attends to the structure of the story and reports what becomes visible when the two forms of symbolism are properly distinguished.
 The method of analogy reveals kinship between things that are "neither identical nor heterogeneous but are analogous in so far as they manifest their essential kinship."